CodeCasterNL/WindowsServiceExtensions/docs/index.md

 **TODO**: explain lifetime.

 ## Host Builder (dependency injection)
-To use this, call `UsePowerEventAwareWindowsService()` on your Host Builder:
+To use this, call `UseWindowsServiceExtensions()` on your Host Builder:

 ```C#
 using CodeCaster.WindowsServiceExtensions;